jannebeta/projectgreenhouse/README.md

 1) Send Measurements JavaTool

 Running on Raspberry Pi 2 Model B. Mainly running hourly via cronjobs.
 Project using DHT 11 sensor (in greenhouse) for temperature and humidity AND BMP280 (outdoor) for temperature and pressure.
+Fetching measurement values from Python scripts.
 Sending data to API which adds measurement data to database (SQL).

 2) Project Greenhouse Website